 - Temporarily drop all requirement that the student read, except for Essentials actvities and the Essentials Reader texts.
 Allow the student to continue to build confidence and fluency applying the tools that he or she is learning in Essentials, and do not require completion of reading tasks for which you have not yet taught all the needed tools.

 - Use audio books, read aloud to the student, and watch documentaries to keep working on age-appropriate content and comprehension while you are strengthening basic reading skills.

 - Begin to incorporate other reading material that is not phonics controlled when the student begins to want to do so voluntarily.
-For many struggling readers, we find that this begins to happen somewhere between lessons 18 and 25 in Essentials 1st edition (lessons 16-22 of Essentials 2nd edition), though every student is different.
+For many struggling readers, we find that this begins to happen somewhere between lessons 16 and 22 (or Lessons 18 and 25 in Essentials 1st edition), though every student is different.

 Are the Reader Teacher's Guide and Student Activity Book required to teach the Essentials Reader?